bobgreenshields/stasis/stasis-cell-loot.md

 ### Warrior 2 ###

 * Evards black net: a fine metal net which when landing after being thrown casts [Black tentacles](https://www.DNDBeyond.COM/spells/black-tentacles) but with 2d6 damage.
 Roll a d6 for each use, on a 1 the spell fails and the net is spent.
+Save DC 14

 ### Healer ###